phenogit/phenogit.github.io/kit-korner-notes.markdown

     Standard current count for discard
     Lead of king in the middle of the hand asks for upside-down count Splitting honors show 0 or 2 higher
-    We play (as do most expert pairs) than spot card signals in trumps are suit-preference if they mean anything.
+    Opening lead in trumps tend to be suit preference We play (as do most expert pairs) than spot card signals in trumps are suit-preference if they mean anything.
 We do not echo in order to show 3 trumps.
     Shifts in the middle fo the hand are attitude, jack denies, T or 9 = 0 or 2 higher